 The Don E. Schooler Endowed Professorship in Religion was established in 1979 in memory of Dr. Don E. Schooler, United Methodist minister and university trustee.
+Dr. Lisa Wolfe, Professor of Religion, currently holds the Don E. Schooler Professorship.

 The Owen and Vivian Wimberly Professorship in Christian Thought was established in 1982 to support faculty in the School of Religion.
 Dr. Mark Y. A. Davies currently holds the Owen and Vivian Wimberly Professorship in Christian Thought.